aggregat4/dendriform/JOURNAL.md

 # 2022-02-02

 Fixed a few bugs related to opening a node (wasn't set to requiresrender) and splitting nodes was inconsistent between the actual DOM operation and the backend updates we were making.
 This is now consistent.

+# 2022-02-04

+Improved the layout and styling of the opml import dialog by diving into some form styling details.

+Noticed that the main tree component is not yet shadow DOM.
+And since it still uses the main css file it does not profit from changes to the shared common styles.

+TODO: try to migrate the tree component to shadow DOM with an import of the shared styles and by moving tree.css into the component.